dead-claudia/thallium/roadmap.md

     - I get arrow functions and classes for free, without having to deal with Babel's monstrosity
     - Downleveled async functions will drastically simplify both the runner and all the reporters
     - It'll be a *lot* easier when most of the deprecated dynamic stuff like test inheritance is finally removed

+- Make this a monorepo using Lerna
+    - All dependencies merged in will encounter a minor version increment
+    - This will be a pretty non-trivial process.

 - Self-host the runner